ni/monodrive-documentation/docs/monoDrive_home/Vehicle-Configuration.md

     "type": "/Game/Vehicles/crossover_monoDrive_01.crossover_monoDrive_01_C"
   }
 ```
+## PID Speed Controllers
-## Follower PID
+### Follower PID
 Each vehicle has a pre-defined PID parameters to control how closely and accurate follow others vehicles.
 You can tune this parameters.

-## Speed Maintain PID
+### Speed Maintain PID
 Each vehicle has a pre-defined PID parameters to control how closely and accurate maintains the desired speed.

 ## Vehicle Dynamics
-Using the monoDrive vehicles you have access to the Mechanical Setup to control the drivetrain type (4WD,FDW,RDW,etc), the maximum RPM and damping, and the transmission's type, as well of the gear ratio if not automatic transmission.
+Using the monoDrive vehicles you have access to the Mechanical Setup to control the drivetrain type (4WD,FDW,RDW,etc), the maximum RPM and damping, the transmission's type, as well of the gear ratio if not automatic transmission, you can also set suspension settings and more.

 <p class="img_container">
   <img class="wide_img" src="../img/mechanical_setup.gif" />